-The main statute in this area is the Part-Time and Fixed-Term Employment Act.
 Employees who have performed more than six months of service may request a permanent reduction of their working time by giving three months' notice in text form.
 Employers who regularly employ more than 15 employees must accept such requests to the extent that operational reasons do not require otherwise.
 Such operational reasons exist, in particular (without limitation), if the reduction materially affects the organisation, the workflow or the safety of the employer's business, or if it results in unreasonably high costs.

 Alternatively, employees who have performed more than six months of service may request a temporary reduction of their working time for a period of one to five years by giving three months' notice in text form.
 Employers who regularly employ more than 45 employees must accept such requests to the extent that operational reasons do not require otherwise (see above).
-A similar right exists for employees during parental leave, limited to between 15 and 32 working hours per week.
+A similar right exists during parental leave for employees with more than six months of service in businesses with more than 15 employees in the ordinary course.
+They may request a reduction of between 15 and 32 working hours per week for at least two months by giving seven weeks' written notice (13 weeks if the employee wishes to work part-time between the child's third and eight birthdays).

 Specific statutory provisions apply to work on demand and job-sharing.